 Micromechanical methods, especially analytical self-consistent approaches, have been applied to studying the mechanical behavior of polycrystals since the 1950s.
-The more recent concept of studying polycrystals by full field approaches, among them periodic homogenization, is quite straightforward in principle - a planar or three-dimensional unit cell is partitioned into suitable subregions that correspond to individual grains116.
+The more recent concept of studying polycrystals by full field approaches, among them periodic homogenization, appears quite straightforward in principle - a planar or three-dimensional volume element is partitioned into suitable subregions that correspond to individual grains116.
 For these grains appropriate material models must be prescribed, and suitable material as well as orientation parameters must be assigned to them.
-The generation of appropriate grain geometries may be based, e.g., on Voronoi tessellations using Poisson or hardcore distributed
+The generation of appropriate grain geometries may be based, e.g., on Voronoi tessellations using Poisson or hardcore distributed seed points, or on modified Voronoi tessellations117.
+Such microgeometries may be linked to uniform and isotropic grain growth that stops where neighboring grains contact each other, may be efficiently generated as well as meshed by appropriate software (Fritzen et al., 2009), and can provide periodic or non-periodic volume elements.
+Alternatively, the grain geometries can be based on experimental data obtained, e.g., by microscopy and serial sectioning.